ibm-cloud-docs/databases-for-postgresql/howto-pganon.md

 11. Export masked data using pg_dump as the masked role.

-    Please refer [here](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-migrating) for pg_dump commads
+    For more information, see [pg dump commands](/docs/databases-for-postgresql?topic=databases-for-postgresql-migrating).

-    Note: To export masked data, run pg_dump using the masked role.
+    To export masked data, run pg_dump using the masked role.
 If pg_dump is executed by an admin user, the data will be exported without masking.

-    {: pre}
+    {: note}

 ## Generalization
 {: #generalization}